Evi-2003/SpotiCover/README.md

 # Music Player
  For now you will need to use Spotify
 # Issues
  - Currently the image shows up, centers, and if you have your mouse over it, it will say 'not responding'.
-This had to do with root.mainloop() ..
+This has something to do with root.mainloop() ..
 I'm using root.update() otherwise the rest of the code won't run.
 I have to find a workaround for it.
  If you experience other issues, report them!
 # To-Do
 I will be using some code of SpotiPlay